bannedndc/pitch-track/README.md

+# Simple Pitch Tracker
-# pitch-track your voice using your computer's microphone and the Web Audio API
+pitch-track your voice using your computer's microphone and the Web Audio API